nrgreenup/jekyll-now/_posts/2018-09-23-Examining-Employee-Data-in-mySQL-(with-a-dash-of-Tableau).md

  ![Jobs Held by Top 10% in Salary]({{ https://github.com/nrgreenup/nrgreenup.github.io/blob/master/ }}/images/employees-mySQL/pay_inequality-gender.png "Jobs Held by Top 10% in Salary"){: height="300px" width="500px"}

 ## Youngest and Oldest Employees Hired
+I also find the oldest and youngest employees ever hired by the company.
+The following query finds that the youngest employee ever hired was 20 years old, while the oldest employee was 47 years old.
 ```sql
 (SELECT 'Youngest Hire' AS Description,
         first_name,